Three perspectives on how demographic change will influence design for the multi-family, health, and mixed-use markets

 Our 24/7 activity clock shows us the program mix that can coexist on a site over 24 hours.
 Mixed-use allows for 24/7 activity on a site that permits people to embrace a lifestyle where they can live, work, play, sleep, and entertain themselves within a walkable neighborhood.
 This 24/7 approach to mixed-use also buffers the highs and lows in the real estate leasing market for the developer who wants the project to be financially viable.
 Commercial leases tend to have much longer lease terms that can bring stability to mixed-use developments, while a residential component can bolster the entire development.

 While millennials have grown up with technology, the retiring baby boomers have a strong incentive to embrace it to maintain that independent lifestyle they strongly desire.
 “Accessible” also means easy access to the latest technologies.

 Gerontechnology—technology that’s designed for seniors—has a big role to play in this.
 Today’s seniors value independence, so we will see technology expanding regarding safety, convenience, and caregiving applications to make this possible.
 Wearable technology will empower seniors, allowing them to stay independent longer.
 In mixed-use, I think there’s an opportunity for residents’ interest in quality of life to align with the goals of developers.

 Perhaps the strongest driver of mixed-use developments, is the emotional and social element.
 People want to live in a walkable, mixed-use neighborhood for the sense of community.
 A mixed-use development brings social value.

-Jon Cardello is the Sector Leader for Commercial for Stantec and is based in Miami.
 Based in Calgary, healthcare architect Barry Kowalsky is passionate about improving healthcare delivery.
 Gail Borthwick specializes in architecture for mixed-use buildings in Toronto, bringing clients expertise in commercial building design and project economics.